Clommunity/Doc/plugins/pastecat/pastecat.md

 ## 2. Testing it out

-Before adding it as a service, we want to configure and start it up ourselves directly to see how it works and that it actually works.
-Understand what configuration options or command line options will we need to use for this service in particular, and how will we manage the service once it is running.
+Before adding Pastecat as a Cloudy service, we can configure and start it ourselves directly (i.e. manually), to see if it works and how.
+This way we can better understand what configuration options or command line parameters are we will need to run it as a service, and also to manage it once it is running.

 ## 3. Adding the controller

-In `web/plug/controllers` we have one PHP file per service, called the controller.
+In `web/plug/controllers` we have one PHP file per service, which we call "the controller".
 This is the code that will run when we enter the services page on the Cloudy web interface.

 ### 3.1.
 Adding the index function

-Whe want our service integrated in the Cloudy web structure.
-In order to do this, a few php scripts need to be created and added to our device.
-Altgether, and by the time being, we'll need to create a total of 2 scripts: `pastecat.php` and `pastecat.menu.php`.
+We also want our service to be integrated in the Cloudy web structure.
+To do this, a few PHP scripts need to be created and added to our device.
+Altogether, and by the time being, we'll need to create a total of 2 scripts: `pastecat.PHP` and `pastecat.menu.PHP`.
 The first one is the controller itself, this is, the script that renders the page and has all the information such as buttons or redirections.
-The other one is what allows our service to show up in the upper menu of Cloudy.
+The other one is what allows our service to show up in the upper menu bar of Cloudy's web interface.

 The menu code will look like this:

-    <?php
+    <?PHP
-    //peerstreamer.menu.php
+    //peerstreamer.menu.PHP
     addMenu('Pastecat','pastecat','Clommunity');

-By now, we'll use a very simple php script as the controller:
+By now, we'll use a very simple PHP script in the controller:

-    <?php
+    <?PHP
     //pastecat
     $title="Pastecat";